delphix/virtualization-sdk/README-dev.md

     extra-index-url=https://test.pypi.org/simple/
     ```

-   One of the SDK dependencies - dvp-api - is currently hosted on [test PyPi](https://test.pypi.org/project/dvp-api/).
+   One of the SDK dependencies - dvp-api - is currently hosted on [TestPyPi](https://test.pypi.org/project/dvp-api/).
    By default `pip` looks at pypi.org for packages to install.
 In order to successfully install the SDK, you have to
    configure pip to search an additional package repository - test.pypi.org.
 2. Go into one of the package directories (common, dvp, libs, platform, tools) and run the commands below.